 The Governance Committee was initially established July 24, 2007 through Resolution 2007-7.
 Chapter 506 of the Laws of 2009 amended subdivision 7 of Section 2824 of the Public Authorities Law to require the Governance Committee to be composed of not less than three independent members.
-Additionally these independent members must constitute a majority of the Committee.
+Additionally, these independent members must constitute a majority of the Committee.
 The LGAC Board of Directors, through Resolution 2010-05, revised the membership of the Governance Committee to meet this requirement.

-Members of the Governance Committee as of March 31, 2020 were Kevin Murray and Marc Shaw.
-At March 31, 2020, there was one vacancy on the Governance Committee.
+Members of the Governance Committee as of March 31, 2021 were Kevin Murray and Marc Shaw.
+At March 31, 2021, there was one vacancy on the Governance Committee.

-NEW YORK LOCAL GOVERNMENT ASSISTANCE CORPORATION BOARD AND COMMITTEE MEETINGS CONVENED DURING FISCAL YEAR 2019-20
+NEW YORK LOCAL GOVERNMENT ASSISTANCE CORPORATION BOARD AND COMMITTEE MEETINGS CONVENED DURING FISCAL YEAR 2020-21

-Date Meeting Convened Directors on Committee/Board and in Attendance at Meeting Committee/Board Meeting at Which Minutes Were Adopted June 20, 2019 Board of Directors Four, with all in attendance Minutes adopted January 9, 2020 June 20, 2019 Audit Committee Two, with all in attendance Minutes not yet adopted January 9, 2020 Board of Directors Four, with all in attendance Minutes adopted March 5, 2020 January 9, 2020 Finance Committee Four, with three in attendance Minutes adopted March 5, 2020 March 5, 2020 Board of Directors Four, with all in attendance Minutes not yet adopted March 5, 2020 Finance Committee Four, with three in attendance Minutes not yet adopted
+Date Meeting Convened Directors on Committee/Board and in Attendance at Meeting Committee/Board Meeting at Which Minutes Were Adopted June 23, 2020 Board of Directors Four, with all in attendance Minutes adopted March 25, 2021 June 23, 2020 Audit Committee Two, with all in attendance Minutes not yet adopted March 25, 2021 Board of Directors Four, with all in attendance Minutes not yet adopted

-The number of Directors on the Board/Committee represents those Directors then in Office.
+^{}The number of Directors on the Board/Committee represents those Directors then in Office.
 Indication of attendance includes either the Director or the Director's representative for the ex officio Directors.

-NEW YORK LOCAL GOVERNMENT ASSISTANCE CORPORATION BOARD AND COMMITTEE ADOPTED MEETING MINUTES
+NEW YORK LOCAL GOVERNMENT ASSISTANCE CORPORATION BOARD AND COMMITTEE ADOPTED MEETING MINUTES ne 23, 2020 2:10 p.m.
+Conference Call

-NEW YORK LOCAL GOVERNMENT ASSISTANCE CORPORATION MINUTES OF BOARD OF DIRECTORS MEETING June 20, 2019 1:20 p.m.
-New York State Capitol, Albany, New York
+NEW YORK LOCAL GOVERNMENT ASSISTANCE CORPORATION MINUTES OF BOARD OF DIRECTORS MEETING June 23, 2020 2:10 p.m.